rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userstory.md

 - If user is the creator of the tournament, then user can click `edit tournament` button to go to tournament edit page (link doesn't have SQL statement).

 ### When user is logged in and in tournament editing page as creator of the tournament
+- User can see the title of the tournament it is editing (query used for prepopulating form as well).

+      SELECT tournament.id AS tournament_id,
+           tournament.date_created AS tournament_date_created,
+           tournament.date_modified AS tournament_date_modified,
+           tournament.name AS tournament_name,
+           tournament.player_count AS tournament_player_count,
+           tournament.account_id AS tournament_account_id,
+           tournament.description AS tournament_description,
+           tournament.started AS tournament_started
+           FROM tournament
+           WHERE tournament.id = ?

-- User can click the `delete tournament` button to delete the specific tournament.
+- User can click the `delete tournament` button to delete the specific tournament (need to also delete from players table).

+      DELETE FROM players WHERE tournament_id = ?

+      DELETE FROM tournament WHERE tournament.id = ?

-- User can fill out a form with name, maximum player count and optional description to edit the specific tournament.
+- User can fill out a form with name, maximum player count and optional description prepopulated with old information to edit the specific tournament.

+      UPDATE tournament
+      SET date_modified=CURRENT_TIMESTAMP, name=?, player_count=?, description=?
+      WHERE tournament.id = ?

 ### When user is logged in and in a specific tournament that has started